Dur4nt3/todo_project/to-implement.md

 - Create a "refresh" utility for every tab to regenerate the contents of the tab (without reloading the window) - *COMPLETE*

-- Add a pop-up for the "refresh" utility explaining it refreshes the current tab

-- Decide whether to incorporate a custom scrollbar

 - Task modals:

     1) Type 1 - Not Editable: Modals that include a task's information but don't include an option to edit the task's details - *COMPLETE*